Aug 19, 2013

 Jeff has joined us again for a short stint, and will be running with me tomorrow.
 In the meantime, Michael continues to do a fantastic job as the support crew, in Carmel’s absence.

-My sister, Linda, organized a fund raising afternoon for Oxfam on Saturday, and raised nearly $1,000.
+My sister, Linda, organised a fund raising afternoon for Oxfam on Saturday, and raised nearly $1,000.
 Many thanks to Linda, to all those who helped with the event, to the Unanderra Hotel, and to all the local Unanderra businesses who donated prizes for the raffle.